Order NEFAM literature

-The Children’s Trust Fund’s “Not Even For A Minute” Campaign encourages parents and caregivers to NEVER leave children unattended in or around automobiles.
-Left alone in a vehicle for a short time, a child is in danger of dehydration, overheating, hyperthermia, injury, abduction and even death.
+The Children’s Trust Fund’s Not Even For A Minute (NEFAM) Campaign encourages parents and caregivers to NEVER leave children unattended in or around automobiles.
+Left alone in a vehicle for a short time, a child is in danger of heat stroke, dehydration, overheating, hypothermia, injury, abduction and even death.

-This is a car accident that can be prevented!
+This is a tragedy you can prevent!